-Many of the world’s greatest cities can trace their historical growth back to one simple and often overlooked geographical aspect: proximity to water.
-Whether it is the open ocean or a wide, meandering river, countless early cities came to be due to accessibility by ship and the subsequent economic influx that allowed them to flourish into regional or even global powerhouses of trade, commerce, and industry.
+Many of the world’s greatest cities can trace their historical growths back to one simple and often overlooked geographical aspect: proximity to water.
+Whether it is the open ocean or a wide meandering river, countless early cities came to be due to accessibility by ship and the subsequent economic influx that allowed them to flourish into regional or even global powerhouses of trade, commerce and industry.

-Once harsh and uninviting stretches of waterfront are now widely being seen as vital urban assets, providing city-dwellers with green space in the midst of bustling concrete jungles.
-New York’s Brooklyn Bridge Park, Hudson River Park, and Governor’s Island are all recent East Coast examples of this effort.
-Jumping across the globe, both Madrid and Seoul boast impressive riverfront parks after tunneling miles of highway, unburying underground river conduits, and reclaiming the land above for all to enjoy.
-The Chicago Riverwalk’s revitalization is now in full swing, and even Los Angeles is considering turning its barren, concrete-lined LA River into a lush, green, landscaped oasis.
+Once harsh and uninviting, stretches of waterfront are now widely being seen as vital urban assets, providing city-dwellers with green space in the midst of bustling concrete jungles.
+New York’s Brooklyn Bridge Park, Hudson River Park and Governor’s Island are all recent East Coast examples of this effort.
+Jumping across the globe, both Madrid and Seoul boast impressive riverfront parks after tunneling miles of highway, unburying underground river conduits and reclaiming the land above for all to enjoy.
+The Chicago Riverwalk’s revitalization is now in full swing, and even Los Angeles is planning to turn its barren concrete-lined LA River into a lush, green landscaped oasis.

-The momentum of these efforts in larger cities, which are arguably more capable of taking risks, is taking hold in many small and mid-sized cities.
-Here is a roundup of both in-progress and recently completed waterfront projects among select small and mid-sized cities.
+The momentum of these efforts in larger cities, which are arguably more capable of taking risks, is taking hold in many small and midsize cities.
+Here is a roundup of both in-progress and recently completed waterfront projects.

-The city’s waterways also played host to Florentijn Hoffman’s infamous Rubber Duck Project in 2013.
+Pittsburgh’s waterways played host to Florentijn Hoffman’s infamous Rubber Duck Project in 2013.
 Images via Riverlife

-In the US capital, much activity is happening on the Southwest Waterfront neighborhood.
-Originally tied into Pierre L’Enfant’s city plan street grid, the area has since transformed in the face of economic decline, demographic shifts, urban renewal plans, street relocations, and highway construction.
+In the U.S. capital, much activity is happening in the Southwest Waterfront neighborhood.
+Originally tied into Pierre L’Enfant’s city plan street grid, the area has since transformed in the face of economic decline, demographic shifts, urban renewal plans, street relocations and highway construction.
 Today, the neighborhood sits cut off from the center city, underutilized and destined for greater potential.

-Also making recent headlines in Washington, D.C. is the team behind the 11th Street Bridge Park, who are in the works to build the city’s first elevated public park, spanning the Anacostia River on old bridge foundations.
-This week, the group released the four final designs in their competition.
-The list includes Balmori Associates/Cooper, Robertson & Partners; Olin/Oma; Stoss Landscape Urbanism/Höweler + Yoon Architecture; and Wallace Roberts & Todd/Next Architects/Magnusson Klemencic Associates.
-The proposals are available for viewing and ranking on the 11th Street Bridge Park’s website.
+Also making recent headlines in Washington, D.C., is the team behind the 11th Street Bridge Park, who are in the works to build the city’s first elevated public park, spanning the Anacostia River on old bridge foundations.

 Downtown Hartford, pre-highway reconstruction.
 Image via Riverfront Recapture